 Maxwell M. Blecher, the founding partner of Blecher Collins & Pepperman, is renowned for his expertise in the antitrust field.
-He has litigated significant cases resulting in many precedent setting decisions in state and federal courts, including the California and U.S. Supreme Courts.
-He has testified before Congressional hearings; authored numerous articles on antitrust and civil litigation; and lectures extensively on antitrust and trial practice at programs sponsored by federal, state and local bar associations.
+He has litigated significant cases resulting in precedent-setting decisions in state and federal courts, including the U.S. and California Supreme Courts.
+He has testified before Congressional hearings; authored numerous articles on antitrust and civil litigation; and lectures extensively on antitrust and trial practice at programs sponsored by federal, state, and local bar associations.

-- Represented Handgards in a suit against Johnson & Johnson resulting in a sizeable judgment for plaintiff, and producing a new body of antitrust law in connection with prosecuting patent litigation in bad faith.
+- Represented Handgards in a suit against Johnson & Johnson, resulting in a sizable judgment for the plaintiff, and producing a new body of antitrust law in connection with prosecuting patent litigation in bad faith.

 - Successfully prosecuted a case for a reseller of long distance service against AT&T.

 - Litigated numerous professional liability claims, both for plaintiffs and for defendants, involving alleged lawyer malpractice and alleged accounting malpractice, including defenses of Skadden, Arps, Slate, Meagher & Flom LLP, Ervin Cohen & Jessup LLP, and Greenberg Glusker Fields Claman & Machtinger LLP.

 - The State Bar of California